 Before being elected to Congress, Scott served as chair of the San Diego Unified Port District – a major economic engine that produces tens of thousands of high-skill, high-wage jobs for San Diegans.
-The Port manages the state tidelands in and around San Diego Bay, which produces $3.3 billion in direct economic impact to the region and supports middle class jobs for more than 40,000 San Diegans.
+The Port manages the state tidelands in and around San Diego Bay, which produces billions of dollars in direct economic impact to the region and supports middle class jobs for more than 40,000 San Diegans.

 Scott served at the Port after completing two terms on the San Diego City Council, where he was San Diego’s first City Council President, elected to the role three years in a row by his colleagues.
 While at the City, Scott pursued greater accountability and efficiency in government.
 He led the creation of a new council/mayor form of government with an independent budget review function; created an independent audit function; hired the City’s first independent budget analyst; completed over $2 billion in downtown redevelopment including a new major league ballpark that generated more than 19,000 jobs; delivered an 80% reduction in sewer spills and beach closure days; set new standards for energy and water conservation in new development; and completed major district infrastructure, including Highway 56.

 Prior to entering public service, Scott had a 16-year legal career in private practice, specializing in environmental law.
-He worked as an associate at large law firms, as a Deputy County Counsel for the County of San Diego, and then had his own small law firm.
+He worked as an associate at large law firms, as a Deputy County Counsel for the County of San Diego, and had his own small law firm.

 Scott has also worked extensively as a leader to grow our economy, improve education, and protect the environment, including service as a member of the boards of the San Diego Regional Economic Development Corporation, CleanTECH San Diego, the UCSD Chancellor’s Community Advisory Board, and as Chair of the Climate Initiative at The San Diego Foundation.